Mitesh2020/SOC-Automation-Project/README.md

 5. **Day 5 - SOAR:**
    - Create an automated workflow between Wazuh, TheHive, Shuffle, and email to notify SOC analysts when alerts are triggered.
    - The workflow will automatically send alerts to TheHive and email them to SOC analysts.
+   - Fork thehive app to configure create alert api from **/api/v1/alert** to **/api/alert**.
+   - Create an account on https://ngrok.com/ for port forwarding thehive local setup as Shuffle is unable to send alerts to our local setup thehive from Cloud Shuffle setup.
    - [Watch SOAR Automation Video](https://youtu.be/GNXK00QapjQ?si=za-3VrnxoaA07XcJ)
    - [Create Account on Shuffle](https://shuffler.io/)
    - [Create Account on VirusTotal](https://www.virustotal.com/)